quantprofessionals/eduquant.nl/content/courses/credit risk model validation/index.md

 ## Date and duration

-This course will take place over the course of 3 days in February, 2021.
+This course will take place over the course of 4 days in February, 2021.

-## Course Outline